-Crispy fried chicken in a sweet chili mayo made with minimal ingredients!
-This quick and easy bang bang chicken - ready in 30-minutes!
-A flavorful main or appetizer that's family-friendly, better-than-takeout, or great as party food.
+Crispy fried chicken bites coated in a simple 3-ingredient sweet chili mayo.
+This quick and easy bang bang chicken recipe uses minimal ingredients and is ready in 30 minutes.
+It's a family-friendly, better-than-takeout main or appetizer perfect for busy weeknights or parties!

 Jump to: